Dave Bautista: Second return to WWE (2018–2019)

 On October 16, 2018, Batista reunited with the rest of Evolution for an appearance on SmackDowns 1000th episode, where Batista teased a match with Triple H, as Triple H had never beaten Batista in singles competition.
 The storyline between them started on February 25, 2019, when Batista viciously attacked Ric Flair and repeatedly demanded "give me what I want" to Triple H, which became a popular phrase associated with Batista.
-At WrestleMania 35, Batista and Triple H would face each other in a No Holds Barred with their careers on the line, where Batista lost after interference from Ric Flair.
+At WrestleMania 35, Batista and Triple H would face each other in a No Holds Barred match with Triple H's career on the line, where Batista lost after interference from Ric Flair.
 The next day, Batista announced his retirement from professional wrestling.

 On December 9, 2019, WWE officially announced that Batista would be inducted into the WWE Hall of Fame as a part of the Class of 2020.
 The event was postponed due to the COVID-19 pandemic and it was announced that the class of 2020 would be inducted alongside the class of 2021 at the 2021 event.
 Prior to the event, however, he was removed from the list.
 He tweeted to confirm his removal, citing previous obligations as the reason why he could not attend the 2021 event.
 He also said that WWE honored his request to induct him at a future ceremony.